- Automotive Makes & Models

 Toyota Tundra: Where Toyota Got It Wrong

-Too much fuel economy was sacrificed for power.
+The most obvious area where Toyota chose poorly is that too much fuel economy was sacrificed for power.
 For years Toyota has been known for their economically viable choices in the automobile markets.
 However, with their change of focus in the pickup market, Toyota has chosen to go more for a high horsepower truck than an economic truck.
 That will definitely get them a look from people wanting a strong looking and feeling truck, but at a time when fuel mileage is key, Toyota has placed themselves near the back of the pack with Dodge for Fuel mileage.
 Yes, their 4.6 L version gets 20 mpg, but that model does not come close to the payload and towing capacities as the other trucks.
 The 5.7 L version gets 18 mpg, and, although it outpaces both the Chevy (5.3L) and Ford (5.0L) standard engines in HP (Toyota 5.7L - 381 hp, Chevy 5.3L - 315 hp, and Ford 5.0L - 360 hp) it lags in fuel efficiency and still comes up short in max payload and towing.
 The Toyota engine packages just don't yet have the right mix of efficiency and power to appeal to the mass of truck buyers in the American market as well as Chevy and Ford, yet.
 I would expect them to put in the effort to catch up in efficiency as quickly as they caught up in horsepower.